hbkworld/streaming-spec/complex_types.md

 The Metainfo_Type indicates how data in the Metainfo_Data block is encoded.
 This 32 bit word is always transmitted in little endian.

+### Notifications

+Since the configuration of a signal may change at any time, updated meta information may be notified at any time.
+Only the changed parameters will be transferred, hence only parts of the meta information will be transferred.

 ## Data Types